Guide to Unified Communications as a Service: Making sense of it all

 Instead, enterprises who choose to put these solutions to work will usually pay a monthly per-user fee in a range from $25 to $30 for basic no-frills telephony and email coverage, up to $50 to $60 per user for more advanced capabilities and sophisticated features (such as text-to-speed and speech-to-text rendering, advanced caller ID handling and automated directory plus follow-me functions from desktop handset to cellphone).
 In addition, adding connectors for entry into ERP, collaboration or workflow, and CRM environments also adds to monthly costs (but usually on a per-site or per-company basis rather than per user).
 By and large, however, the economics of the pay-as-you-go approach are favorable, especially because enterprises who adopt this approach can then forgo CapEx for acquiring systems and infrastructure, and personnel costs for IT staff to install, configure and maintain them.

-Stay tuned for my survey of top enterprise-grade cloud-based telephony and UC service providers.
+For more about cloud telephony, see my survey of top enterprise-grade cloud-based telephony and UC service providers.